 Having a quality mattress is essential for a good night's sleep.
-A mattress that doesn't provide adequate support will cause you to wake up with aches and pains or simply feeling exhausted.
+A mattress that doesn't provide adequate support will cause you to wake up with aches and pains or simply leave you feeling exhausted.
 And that's not to mention the long list of health problems that can be caused by long-term sleep deprivation.

 The thing is, even the best mattress will deteriorate over time, with the average lifespan of a mattress being around seven to 10 years.
 Of course, the exact number of years may vary quite widely depending on various factors including the type of mattress you have and the way it's used.

 So, how long should you keep a mattress?
 We put together this guide to mattress lifespan and when to replace a mattress to help you figure out just that.

 How long does a mattress last?

 The biggest factors that will determine your mattress's lifespan are what type of mattress you have and the quality of the mattress materials.
 The five main mattress types you typically see on the market include:

 - Adjustable mattresses

 Your ideal mattress type will depend on what sleeping position you tend to sleep in and what mattress feel you prefer.
 For example, innerspring beds tend to be medium-firm to firm mattresses, making them best for back sleepers and stomach sleepers.
 Memory foam, on the other hand, is usually on the softer side, making it ideal for back sleepers and side sleepers.

 The typical life expectancy of these mattress types is as follows: